vuejs/docs/src/api/composition-api.md

 #### Effect Flush Timing

-Vue's reactivity system buffers invalidated effects and flush them asynchronously to avoid unnecessary duplicate invocation when there are many state mutations happening in the same "tick".
-Internally, a component's update function is also a watched effect.
-When a user effect is queued, it is always invoked after all component update effects:
+Vue's reactivity system buffers invalidated effects and flushes them asynchronously to avoid unnecessary duplicate invocation when there are many state mutations happening in the same "tick".
+Internally, a component's `update` function is also a watched effect.
+When a user effect is queued, it is always invoked after all component `update` effects:

 ```html
 <template>